swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 }
 ```

-It is meaningless to try to shield the `addTask` operation of a task group as it does not enclose the lifetime or any part of the child tasks execution.
+It is meaningless to try to shield the `addTask` operation of a task group as it does not enclose the lifetime or any part of the child task's execution.
 Instead you should shield the child task within the `addTask` function if shielding a specific task is your goal:

 ```swift
 await withDiscardingTaskGroup { group in